WhiteWatermelon1663/Manipulation-Basics/Guides/Dumping the game.md

 x64dbg: https://x64dbg.com/

-<span style="color:red;">MAKE SURE YOU DONT HAVE ANY MOD MENUS INJECTED!
-THEY WILL CLOSE IF YOU RUN X64DBG.</span>
+MAKE SURE YOU DONT HAVE ANY MOD MENUS INJECTED!
+THEY WILL CLOSE IF YOU RUN X64DBG.<br>
-<span style="color:red;">X64DBG IS CONSIDERED AS A DEBUGGER TOOL AND MENUS DO NOT LIKE THAT!</span>
+X64DBG IS CONSIDERED AS A DEBUGGER TOOL AND MENUS DO NOT LIKE THAT!

 Now you can run x64dbg as administrator.